mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### Prerequisites

-In order to deploy the solution, you must install the latest version of PowerShell
+This solution is built using ARM templates and PowerShell.
+In order to deploy the solution, you must have the following packages currectly installed and in working order

++ Latest version of PowerShell
++ Azure Resource Manager PowerShell Module
++ Azure Storage PowerShell Module
++ Optional - PowerShell ISE

 ### Deployment Sequence